sagar-m-m/powershell/infra/cosmosMigration/README.md

-# CosmosDBMigration PowerShell Script
+# 🚀 CosmosDBMigration PowerShell Script: Efficient and Easy Data Migration

-## Introduction
+## 💪 Introduction

-This PowerShell script is designed to help users migrate data from one Cosmos DB account to another within the same region.
-The script uses Azure PowerShell cmdlets and the DT.exe tool provided by Microsoft to transfer data and procedures between accounts.
+Looking for a fast and hassle-free way to migrate data from one Cosmos DB account to another within the same region?
+Look no further than the CosmosDBMigration PowerShell Script!
+Designed specifically for this purpose, this script uses Azure PowerShell cmdlets and the DT.exe tool provided by Microsoft to transfer data and procedures between accounts quickly and smoothly.

-The script takes several parameters, some of which are mandatory, and others optional.
+## 🔥 Benefits

+- Saves time and effort involved in manual migration
+- Automates the process for a smoother experience
+- Consistent data across both accounts
+- Easy-to-use interface

-## Prerequisites
+## 📋 Prerequisites

 To use this script, you need to have the following: